CookiezRGood/klipper-print-failure-detection/README.md

 - **Manual Start Button**: Starts AI monitoring process (useful for testing and finding ideal detection percentages).

-- **Auto-Start Toggle**: Toggle switch to enable the plugin automatically starting when you start a print.
+- **Auto-Start Macro**: Provided macro can be inserted at the end of your `PRINT_START` to automatically enable the detection system (prevents high CPU usage during things like leveling and meshing).

 - **Live Plugin Logs**: View the logs for the plugin on the main dashboard to check for functionality and see errors.